-This editing of the networks would most likely occur in the planning or intelligence sections of the FHQ.
+This would most likely occur in the planning or intelligence sections of the FHQ.

-The user interface is shown again in figure 4 below, bit now in a situation where a number of reports have come in and the probabilities of several events have changed.
+The user interface is shown again in figure 5 below.
 The impact matrix is shown at the top left of the interface.
 To the right of this there is a display panel that shows reports belonging to the selected events.
 There is also a map area and a section where more detailed information about a report can be shown.
 Below the impact matrix, it is possible to view more detailed information about selected events.